 1. Colon Street

 If you want to buy shoes, clothes, jewellery, and backpacks, this is a place to visit.
-The street may not look like the regular establishment for shopping.
+The street may not look like a regular establishment for shopping.
 In fact, it may look a bit plain and boring.
 But if you want to look closer and you aren’t afraid to explore your way through, you will later find stalls filled with interesting items.
 You definitely buy the souvenirs here.
 No need to worry about haggling – as long as you are polite and respectful, the sellers won’t mind.
 This is the perfect place to try the local foods, mingle and meet local people, buy inexpensive items, and also snap some photos.

 2. SM Mall

 This is a popular mall in Cebu, especially ideal for everyone.
 There is an ice skating rink for the kids, in case they want to escape the heat for several hours.
-There are also arcades and also the playground for them.
+There are also arcades and also a playground for them.
 With the width and size, you will have hours to explore the corners.
 You can have fun shopping time, and when you are hungry, there are food courts and restaurants to appease your appetite.
 Another bonus is that the mall is facing the ocean so you can have an amazing view – this is great for photo’s background or family photo.

 3. Taboan Public Market